Roster Eligibility Criteria

 Applicants will be considered without regard to race, color, religion, sex, age, national origin and/or physical impairment.

 Restrictions regarding previous Fulbright experiences have been lifted by the J. William Fulbright Foreign Scholarship Board.
-The board reiterated its strong preference for Fulbright Scholar opportunities to be given to candidates who have not previously received a Fulbright Scholar grant, as stipulated in section 624.2 of the Fulbright Program Policies.
+As stipulated in section 624.2 of the Fulbright Program Policies the board:

 Eligibility requirements apply at the time of application.
 Applicants must meet all of the following requirements—unless specific exemptions apply.
 In matching candidates with grant opportunities, preference will be given to candidates with the most relevant professional experience.